 The Containers on the Patio

 I keep forgetting that the Sedge is NOT an ornamental grass even though it really looks like one.
-I’ve growth this plant in years before in full sun and it gets super full.
-Back in the mostly shared garden in the container featured today I love how it provided color and an interest point.
+I’ve grown this plant in years before in full sun and it gets super full.
+Back in the most shared garden in the container featured today I love how it provided color and an interesting point.

-It’s not your Grandma’s Ivy Geranium.
-Over the past few years I’ve become a huge fan of geraniums mostly because of the unique colors and shapes that are on the market today.
-This Great Balls of Fire Merlot Geranium Ivy by HGTV home plants is a keeper and the plant for most any container.
-It didn’t over take the container like ivy’s I’ve grown before and the contrast of the blooms next to the green were eye catching.
+Over the past few years, I’ve become a huge fan of geraniums mostly because I can enjoy them year-round in the dome.
+This Great Balls of Fire Merlot Geranium Ivy is a keeper and the plant for almost any container.
+It didn’t overtake the container like ivy’s I’ve grown before and the contrast of the blooms next to the green are eye-catching.
 I have this plant in full sun as well and it seems to like the few hours of afternoon soon better.